Corporate Governance

 Nomination Committee

 To ensure objectivity in the nomination of directors, Audit & Supervisory Board members and executive officers, among others, the Nomination Committee was established to provide recommendations to the Board of Directors regarding the appointment and dismissal of directors, Audit & Supervisory Board members and executive officers.
-The committee meets as necessary and consists of five directors, three of whom are independent outside directors, with an independent outside director serving as chair.
+The committee meets as necessary and consists of six directors, four of whom are independent outside directors, with an independent outside director serving as chair.

 -